Scotland

 Our room wasn’t ready yet, so we grabbed a table outside in the sunshine and watched for Petra’s arrival.
 She wasn’t far behind and she joined us as we people-watched.
 We were in the famous Glencoe region, it was the weekend, and there were plenty of non-hikers around to provide some entertainment.

-Despite my grumblings about the newness of the hotel, I really did appreciate finally having a functional shower in our room!
+Despite my grumblings about the newness of the hotel, I really did appreciate finally having a functional shower in our room.
 The previous showers managed to produce some sense of a shower, but only barely.
 But here, the water flowed well, the temperature could be regulated, and the floor stayed dry.
 Civilization!

 We met up with our Dutch friends again and enjoyed a drink together while waiting for our dinner reservation to come.
-Speaking of which: our tour company had given notes on each night’s accommodations and which ones offered meals on site, versus eating locally, and which places where it was highly recommended to make reservations the night before.
+Speaking of which: our tour company had given notes on each night’s accommodations and which ones offered meals on site, versus eating locally, and which places where it was “highly recommended” to make reservations the night before.
 This was one such place for the reservations.
 I had sent an email, telling them which room we were in, how many for dinner, and an approximate time for dinner.
 And then I left it at that, knowing that I could just check when I arrived on the day of.

 Except when I got back on wi-fi at the Kingshouse, I saw the email response: “We do not monitor this email address over the weekend.
 We will get back to you on Monday.”
 Well, that wasn’t very useful for a weekend reservation.
 When we checked in at the front desk, she asked if we had a dinner reservation.
 I said that I had sent in my request, but she didn’t see it.
 Fortunately she was able to get us a spot in the restaurant.

 The restaurant was large and rather soulless.
-I felt like I was in some fancy ski resort, rather than in the Scottish Highlands.
-But the maitre de was good, and doing his best on what was clearly the first night of service for the majority of the restaurant staff.
+I felt like I was in some fancy ski resort, rather than in the rugged Scottish Highlands.
+But the maître de was good, and doing his best on what was clearly the first night of service for the majority of the restaurant staff.
 Watching his face fluctuate between the keen frustration of training the staff, and then change to a professional beatific smile for the customers, was amusing.
 I felt for him.

 There was no haggis on the menu, but I did enjoy the mushroom risotto.
 Dan had the venison and after trying his meal, I slightly regretted not ordering it for myself.
 It was really tender and had a great flavor.